-Here we are in 2021, and although it has already been as full of unexpected twists and turns as its predecessor, we're still optimistically planning to make the most of this year.
-We've already (albeit tentatively) started mentally assembling fancy outfits for backdated weddings and have even been predicting the nail colors, new boot styles, and jeans types that will be big news over the next few months.
-But with so much uncertainty still swirling around, there's one question that lingers at the back of our minds: What will the defining hair trends of 2021 actually be?
-Admittedly, they don't have much to live up to.
+Although 2021 has already been as full of unexpected twists and turns as its predecessor, we're still optimistically planning to make the most of the rest of the year.
+Slowly but surely, we've started mentally assembling fancy outfits for backdated weddings and have even been predicting the nail colors, new boot styles, and jeans types that will be big news over the next few months.
+But with so much uncertainty still swirling around, there's one question that lingers at the back of our minds: What will the defining hair trends of the back half of 2021 actually be?

 Back in March last year, when hairdressers across the globe were forced to close their doors, no one could foresee the impact it would have on our tresses.
 Those who couldn't bear the thought of grown-out roots had little option but to reacquaint themselves with at-home box dye, while others with shorter hair or fringes had to become nimble with a pair of hairdressing scissors pretty quickly.

 Some of you may have found this liberating and have since adopted low-maintenance routines, but for others, time spent away from the hairdresser's chair has only reaffirmed their love of the salon.
-What we want to know is, Where does that leave us and any potential hairstyle trends in 2021?
+What we want to know is, Where does that leave us and any potential hairstyle trends for the future?
 Will we start to favor understated 'dos over styles that require upkeep every eight weeks, or is "more is more" going to be the mantra for any hair devotee?
 We decided to go right to the source to find out, asking top hairstylists for their input.
-Scroll below to find out what they think will be the biggest low-maintenance hair trends in 2021.
+Scroll below to find out what they think will be the biggest low-maintenance hair trends to take center stage.